Keto Coconut Flour Peanut Butter Cookies

 All you need to make those buttery keto peanut butter chocolate chip cookies are:

-Peanut butter – always use fresh, runny peanut butter with no added oil, no added sugar.
+- Peanut butter – always use fresh, runny peanut butter with no added oil, and no added sugar.
 Make your own Peanut Butter if you couldn’t find natural peanut butter in-store!

 If you love this coconut flour cookie keto recipe, I recommend you try my other keto cookies.

 Enjoy the recipe, and if you love this, pin it for later!

 - ½ cup Natural Peanut Butter unsalted, no added oil, no added sugar

 - ¼ cup + 1 tablespoon Crystal Sweetener not xylitol or the cookies stay soft